 Respond Listen carefully to what the person is telling you.
 Do not interrupt; keep questions to a minimum; do not promise to keep the information secret Refer Is someone in immediate danger?
-YES Call the police (999) THEN NO Talk to the club's Welfare Officer in confidence (Karen Wolfle 07943342492 email karen.wolfle@yahoo.co.uk); Talk to the LTA Safeguarding Team (020 8487 7000) as soon as possible [Mon-Fri, 9am-5pm].
-If the Safeguarding Team is unavailable and you want advice before the next working day, call the NSPCC (0808 800 5000) if your concerns is about a child.
-If your concern us about an adult ask them for details of your Local Authority Adult Social Care Services.
+YES Call the police (999) Talk to the Club Welfare Officer in confidence Rachel Opie (07752949942 or email lincstennissafeguarding@gmail.com.
+Contact the LTA Safeguarding Team as soon as possible [Mon-Fri, 9am-5pm].
+If the Safeguarding Team is unavailable and you want advice before the next working day, call the NSPCC (0808 800 5000) if your concerns are about a child.
+If your concern is about an adult, call the Local Authority Adult Social Care Services on (01522) 554701.
 Hate crime can alternatively be reported through True Vision at www.report-it.org.uk Record Write an objective account of your concerns immediately using the Reporting a Concern Form found on the safeguarding page .
 Send it to the Safeguarding Team within 48 hours of the concern/disclosure ( safeguarding@lta.org.uk ) Handling a concern/disclosure can be emotionally difficult.
-If you would like to talk to someone after making a concern/disclosure, contact the LTA Safeguarding Team by phone 020 8487 7000 or email safeguarding@lta.org.uk
+If you would like to talk to someone after making a concern/disclosure, contact the LTA Safeguarding Team by email at safeguarding@lta.org.uk